University of Hull Online Masters in People Analytics

 The MSc in People Analytics teaches how to design and implement projects that support and inform the strategic goals of the organisation.
 Gain the skills to view complex situations from multiple angles, and identify the methods and tools required to be applied, or develop varied solutions to challenges.
 Learn about data governance, including anonymity and privacy policies, and how to implement employee data protection practices.

-What you will learn in a Masters in People Analytics
+What you will learn in an Online Masters in People Analytics

 - Learn qualitative and quantitative research methods to formulate research plans in people analytics, including research design, data collection and data analysis